Six Pix: Santa Claus

 Six Pix presents a sextet of movie posters representing a particular actor/director/genre/theme.
 You pick the one you feel is visually the most artistic or best sums up the topic.

-Ho, ho, ho, film buffs!
-It’s Christmastime, and this year MovieFanFare and Six Pix are celebrating the season with a Santa-filled selection of posters spotlighting good old St. Nick himself:
+Ho, ho, ho, readers!
+It’s Christmastime, and this year MovieFanFare and Six Pix are celebrating the season with a Santa-filled selection of film posters spotlighting good old St. Nick himself:

 That being said, the poster from the 1994 remake with Richard Attenborough as Kris Kringle certainly conveys the story’s sense of wonder and magic.
-Speaking of magic, you also have to give it up for the 1959 made-in-Mexico kiddie film Santa Claus, where St. Nick gets help from Merlin the Magician as he battles a rather annoying devil, and who can forget the 1964 cult favorite Santa Claus Conquers the Martians (even if the “Christmas Fun” the poster advertises seemed to be Santa having Martian children make their own toys in a computerized workshop)?
-1985’s Santa Claus: The Movie, whose tagline should have been “You’ll believe a man and eight reindeer can fly,” has a nice vintage Christmas card feel to its art (although the Santa pictured doesn’t look all that much like title star David Huddleston).
-And as for Tim Allen and Paul Giamatti…well, you have to give them an “A” for effort for at least trying to resemble St. Nick.
+Speaking of magic, you also have to give it up for the 1959 made-in-Mexico kiddie film Santa Claus, where St. Nick gets help from Merlin the Magician as he battles a rather annoying devil, and who can forget the 1964 cult favorite Santa Claus Conquers the Martians (even if the “Christmas Fun” the poster advertises seemed to be Santa having Martian children make toys in a computerized workshop)?
+1985’s Santa Claus: The Movie, whose tagline should have been “You’ll believe a man and eight reindeer can fly,” has a nice vintage Christmas card feel to its art (although the Santa pictured doesn’t look much like title star David Huddleston).
+Tim Allen managed to make himself a fairly convincing St. Nick in The Santa Clause and its sequels.
+And while Santa’s son Arthur gets title billing in Arthur Christmas, the jolly old elf himself is still front and center.

 While I myself am a big supporter of the ’47 Miracle on 34th Street as being the definitive holiday film (see my reasons why here), in this case my vote for the most evocative Santa-themed poster goes to its ’90s counterpart.